LoaiEsam37/DataParse/README.md

 ## Concat

-### This function is for concat a directory that full of csv files into a single file
+### This Function is for concat a directory that full of csv files into a single file

 * Here we have a directory that i want to concat to ``all.csv``